15 NBA Players With the Largest Hand Sizes

 Michael Jordan’s hand length and span are 9.75 inches and 11.375 inches respectively.
 Jordan stands at 6’6" but his hand length is around the average for a man who is 7’9”.
 His hand length is around 12.1% longer than the average for his height, which is about 8.7 inches.
 His hand span is also 21% wider than the average for his height, which is around 9.4 inches.
 Jordan’s hand span is around the average for a man who stands close to 8’0".
 Surprisingly, he has a longer hand length than Wilt Chamberlain, though Wilt’s hand span was wider.

 7. Elgin Baylor

 Anyone can tell Elgin Baylor had huge hands from the way he handled the ball.
 Unfortunately, getting accurate measurements on his hand size has proven difficult.
 However, a comparison with the handprint of Michael Jordan shows that Baylor has roughly the same hand length.
 MJ's thumb appears to stick out further for some added spread, giving him a slightly wider hand span than Baylor.
 It is therefore safe to say that Baylor's hand length is around 9.75 inches and his span is around 11 inches.
 This is really mind-blowing considering he stands at 6’5".

 8. Noah Vonleh

 This 6’9" power forward is gifted with the physical tools required to make it big in the NBA.
 His hand size is incredible for his height.
 The average hand length of a 6’9" individual is around nine inches while the average for the hand span is around 9.7 inches.
-Vonleh's length is 9.75 inches while his span is 11.25.
+Vonleh's length is 9.75 inches while his span is 11.75 inches.
 He recorded both the longest hand length and widest hand span in the 2014 Draft Combine.
 Paul George’s hand length is 14.7% shorter than Vonleh's despite standing at the same height.
-George's hand span 30.5% narrower as well.
+George's hand span is 30.5% narrower as well.